aramsmith/Tutorial-How-to-deploy-Hyper-V-Server-in-Azure-for-nested-VM-s/README.md

 - Select an availability zone.
 - Select at *Security Type* for *Standard* (NVMe is not supported on Trusted Launch)
 - Select at *Image* the *Windows Server 2022 Datacenter Azure Edition - X64 Gen2* image
+- ⚠️ do *NOT* select the *Windows Server 2022 Datacenter **Azure Edition Hotpatch - X64 Gen2** image*, because this won't have virtualization enabled in the BIOS.
 - Select at *Size* a VM SKU, Dv4 or Ev5 will do, depending on your test case you can select a type with the right amount of CPU's and Memory.
 Bear in mind that Hyper-V cannot overcommit resources such as CPU and Memory.
 Therefore, calculate what you need based on the amount of Nested Hyper-V VM's.
 - Recommended Choices:
    - For lager Labs, the *Standard_E16bs_V5* (16 vCPU's and 128GB memory,44000 IOPS).